Autodesk-Forge/model.derivative-csharp-context.menu/README.md

 **1. CSShellExtContextMenuHandler**: Class Library (.DLL) that implement the required COM interface to extend the Windows Explorer context menu.
 The original source code is available at this [Code Project article](https://www.codeproject.com/articles/174369/how-to-write-windows-shell-extension-with-net-lang).

-**2. Translator**: WinForm .EXE that contains a basic interface and handles upload of files, download of resuls and notifications.
+**2. Translator**: WinForm .EXE that contains a basic interface and handles upload of files, download of results and notifications.

-**3. TranslatorServer**: ASP.NET project that handles all Forge related tasks, hidding those operations from the end-user.
+**3. TranslatorServer**: ASP.NET project that handles all Forge related tasks, hiding those operations from the end-user.
 Forge Client ID & Secret are used here.

 ## Demonstration